nastasache/four-seasons/README.md

 # four-seasons
-Few small tests with geoip, validation and duplicates
+Few small minimalist tests with geoip, validation and duplicates